Alternate title/misleading answer: 23andMe counts FIR twice

 I hope you’ve found this information helpful.
 And I really hope that I start hearing people answer the above question with “AncestryDNA counts FIR as if it’s HIR” and not that other typical answer, which insinuates that 23andMe reports misleading information by double-counting shared DNA.

 Cover photo by Sharon McCutcheon.
-Feel free to ask me about modeling & simulation, genetic genealogy, or genealogical research.
+If you had access to the most accurate relationship predictor, would you use it?
+Feel free to ask a question or leave a comment.
 And make sure to check out these ranges of shared DNA percentages or shared centiMorgans, which are the only published values that match peer-reviewed standard deviations.
-That model was also used to make a very accurate relationship prediction tool.
 Or, try a calculator that lets you find the amount of an ancestor’s DNA you have when combining multiple kits.
 I also have some older articles that are only on Medium.